The complexity of smooth words over binary alphabets: Introduction

 \subsubsection{Outline of the paper}

-In \Cref{prelim} we provide the basic definitions of our paper and we define smooth and f-smooth words over binary alphabets.
-Then we give a state of the art on the factor complexity of f-smooth words with more details than in the introduction, and we take the time to explain the mistake in the results of \cite{Huang}.
-Finally we formulate the results of the paper.
+In \Cref{prelim} we provide the basic definitions of our paper and we define smooth sequences and smooth words over binary alphabets.
+Then we explain the previous results on the factor complexity of smooth words, and we take the time to explain the mistake in the results of \cite{Huang}.
+Finally we formulate this results of this paper.

 In \Cref{factors} we prove \Cref{Th1}.